SrHenrie/Calculator/README.md

   - NOTE: Number2 should always be the first number used in the mathematical expression.
  - call ```enter``` to push new value from calculation on stack

+ ## Step 10: Don't require the use to hit enter before pressing an operand key

+ The user should be able to type: 5 enter 6 * to get 30, not necessarily type enter when done with each number, right?

+ - we need to check if ```isInTheMiddleOfTypingANumber``` when an operand button is pressed, then we should call ```enter```.